GNOME/gtk/docs/reference/gtk/question_index.md

     and the required formatting flexibility.

-    If you want to display a large amount of data in a uniform way, your best option is a #GtkTreeView widget.
+    If you want to display a large amount of data in a uniform way, your best option is a [class@Gtk.TreeView] widget.
 See the [tree widget overview](#TreeWidget).
     A list is just a tree with no branches, so the treeview widget is used for lists as well.

-    If you want to display a small amount of items, but need flexible formatting and widgetry inside the list, then you probably want to use a #GtkListBox, which uses regular widgets for display.
+    If you want to display a small amount of items, but need flexible formatting and widgetry inside the list, then you probably want to use a [class@Gtk.ListBox], which uses regular widgets for display.

 17. ...for multi-line text display or editing?

-    See the [text widget overview](#TextWidget) -- you should use the
+    See the [text widget overview](#TextWidget) -- you should use the [class@Gtk.TextView] widget.
-    #GtkTextView widget.

-    If you only have a small amount of text, #GtkLabel may also be appropriate of course.
-It can be made selectable with gtk_label_set_selectable().
-For a single-line text entry, see #GtkEntry.
+    If you only have a small amount of text, [class@Gtk.Label] may also be appropriate of course.
+It can be made selectable with [method@Gtk.Label.set_selectable].
+For a single-line text entry, see [class@Gtk.Entry].

 18. ...to display an image or animation?

-    GTK has two widgets that are dedicated to displaying images. #GtkImage, for small, fixed-size icons and #GtkPicture for content images.
+    GTK has two widgets that are dedicated to displaying images. [class@Gtk.Image], for small, fixed-size icons and [class@Gtk.Picture] for content images.

     Both can display images in just about any format GTK understands.
-    You can also use #GtkDrawingArea if you need to do something more complex, such as draw text or graphics over the top of the image.
+    You can also use [class@Gtk.DrawingArea] if you need to do something more complex, such as draw text or graphics over the top of the image.

-    Both GtkImage and GtkPicture can display animations and videos as well.
+    Both [class@Gtk.Image] and [class@Gtk.Picture] can display animations and videos as well.
-    To show an webm file, load it with the GtkMediaFile API and then use it as a paintable:
+    To show an webm file, load it with the [class@Gtk.MediaFile] API and then use it as a paintable:

         mediafile = gtk_media_file_new_for_filename ("example.webm");